joshuadavidthomas/mcp-django/README.md

 ### Tools

-Three tools provide shell operations, session management, and route introspection:
+Two tools provide shell operations and route introspection:

 - `list_routes` - Introspect URL routes and view handlers with filtering support
-- `shell` - Execute Python code in a persistent Django shell session
+- `shell` - Execute Python code in a persistent Django shell session or reset the session
-- `shell_reset` - Reset the session, clearing all variables and imports

 Imports and variables persist between calls within the shell tool, so the LLM can work iteratively - exploring your models, testing queries, debugging issues.